Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 What tests do I need to do before the surgery?

 Preoperative tests vary according to the procedure and your health condition.
-In general, I request a complete blood count, coagulation profile, blood sugar, kidney function, electrocardiogram, and cardiological evaluation.
+In general, I request a complete blood count, coagulation profile, blood sugar, kidney function, ECG, and pre-operative cardiac assessment.
 For surgeries on the eyelids, an ophthalmological evaluation may be necessary.
 All tests are requested during the consultation and should be performed well in advance so that we can review them together before the surgery date.

 Do I need to be hospitalised?
 For how long?